 After knocking off her first half marathon, Hania felt an inner fire bubble up.
 A competitive spirit and desire to push herself that she didn't know she had.
 Out of this process and over time, she became a qualified personal trainer, and her biz Powerful Peach Fitness is targeted at helping other women find their strength and confidence.
 You'll find Hania in various small towns around the Central Plateau inspiring women to show up as their whole selves, perfect and motivated to move.

-Hania loves an adventure.
-Mud runs, adventure racing or obstacle course racing are now par for the course in her life.
-If you ever need a team mate, she's ya gal.
+Hania loves adventure.
+Mud Runs, Adventure Racing, or Obstacle Course Racing, are now par for the course in her life.
+If you ever need a team mate, feel free to give her a call!

 Far from the days when just picking up her kids made her pee a little (relatable Mum moment right?), she knows her strength isn't just physical, it's mental too.
 It's amazing what we can learn about ourselves just by saying “yes” to moving more.

 More recently, Hania decided to embrace her hair going grey.
 For her, it was about putting her money where her mouth was, and a natural next step in fully embracing her whole self, and not hiding anything.
 She hopes this inspires other women to feel seen, to defy the 'anti-ageing' beauty standards society feeds women, and to let other women know that they too are enough, exactly as they are.